vdimitrov-ai/english_cards/README.md

 2. Navigate to the AI Services section
 3. Create a new catalog and get your `catalog_id`
 4. Generate an API key to get your `secret_key`

+To obtain the Groq API key:
+1. Create an account at [Groq](https://console.groq.com/)
+2. Navigate to the API Keys section
+3. Generate a new API key

 **Note**: Never commit your `.env` file to version control.
 The repository includes a `.env.example` file as a template.